tax_office_spain

 Annuities Purchased with UK Personal Pension Funds

-Once again another different way a type of UK pension income is taxed in Spain.
+Once again, another different way a type of UK pension income is taxed in Spain.
 Income from annuities purchased using funds saved in a UK personal pension scheme has a separate tax treatment.

 The annuity payment is deemed to be a part return of capital and part taxable income.
 The split between capital return and taxable income, is determined by the age of the person at the time the annuity is taken out.
 The table below shows the splits for lifetime annuities according to age when purchased.